hos-b/cpp-ref/README.md

     return 0;
 }
 ```
-when typeid is applied to classes, typeid uses the RTTI to keep track of the type of dynamic objects.
-When typeid is applied to an expression whose type is a polymorphic class, the result is the type of the most derived complete object.
+when typeid is applied to classes, typeid uses the RTTI to keep track of the type of dynamic objects. when typeid is applied to an expression whose type is a polymorphic class, the result is the type of the most derived complete object.
 ```cpp
 class Base { virtual void f(){} };
 class Derived : public Base {};